rtyle/connect-things/README.md

-# upnp-things
+# connect-things
-Put a UPnP face on your things.
+Connect your things.

-Although this supports an architecture for providing a UPnP interface to general things, the only such things realized now are Switch and Dimmer devices reachable through a local [Legrand Adorne LC7001 hub](https://www.legrand.us/adorne/products/wireless-whole-house-lighting-controls/lc7001.aspx).
+This supports a general architecture for providing connections to things.
+The only things realized now are
+Switch and Dimmer devices reachable through a local [Legrand Adorne LC7001 hub](https://www.legrand.us/adorne/products/wireless-whole-house-lighting-controls/lc7001.aspx).
+The only connections realized now are
+UPnP through a SmartThings hub and direct SmartThings schema connections to the SmartThings cloud.

 The [Legrand Adorne Wi-Fi Ready Switch, Dimmer Switch and Outlet devices](https://www.legrand.us/adorne/products/wireless-whole-house-lighting-controls.aspx) will be discovered as device URNs
 * schemas-upnp-org:device:BinaryLight:1